HrxSrv/Bilingual/docs/test.md

-This is a test doc to check japanese transaltio
+This is a test doc to check japanese transaltion to check